 It was a long day, which I could have shortened by turning around at the top of Mt Carrigain instead of continuing on the loop around and through Carrigain Notch.
 But I’m glad I did it, because the day was fine and the walking was interesting.

 In my last blog in this series, I wrote about the second of three major projects carried out when I served as Program Director at Plan International’s International Headquarters (“IH”).
 When I moved from my previous post as Regional Director for South America, Plan’s then-new International Executive Director, Max van der Schalk, and I had agreed that I would stay in the Program Director role for three years, accomplish some specific goals, and then I would return to the field.
-(In the end, as I will describe below, I stayed at IH for four years, because it took us another year to finalize the country structures.)
+(In the end, as I will describe below, I stayed at IH for four years, because it took us another year to finalize the country structures.
+But, close enough!)

 Those three carefully-chosen major projects would be: